herbowicz/herbowicz.github.io/_posts/2017-04-20-How-to-pass-State-between-Child-and-Parent-Components-in-React.js.md

 lang: en-EN
 ---

 Message from Parent Component is passed downward to Child.
 Count from Child Component is passed upward to Parent.
-One example to demonstrate how to pass State both ways.
+This one example demonstrates how to pass State both ways.

 ```jsx
 class Child extends React.Component {
     constructor(props){